Is an ADU what you need to take back 2021?

 She says: “Having the opportunity to separate work and home life is becoming increasingly important in the wake of permanent working from home situations.
 Having a space like this which is dedicated to work time would be so valuable for those who struggle to focus amidst the hustle and bustle of home.
 I would recommend this type of unit for anyone who wants to better segment their work from home lifestyle, in order to make this balance more sustainable in years to come.”

 Work It Out

 Being a personal trainer, with your own space, has never been easier.
-A Sustainable Imprints 20’ long or 40’ long studio is perfect for you and your clients to build a better body from your backyard.
+The S.I.
+Container Builds 20’ long or 40’ long studio is perfect for you and your clients to build a better body from your backyard.
 There is plenty of space for equipment--including treadmills and stair steppers because of our over nine-foot ceilings.

 Ventilation is a breeze (literally) too, with plenty of windows--and the large shipping container doors able to open as well.

 Amanda is a Child Development Specialist who doubles as a yoga enthusiast.
 Like many of us, she is passionate about self-restoration after work hours so that she can provide her clients with the best possible services.
 We asked her to name one thing she loved about her experience in our 10ft studio: “Privacy!
 Being new at yoga, the most difficult thing for me is closing out the rest of the world to focus on my own breath and body.
 This is especially difficult in a house with two other people, two cats and two dogs who think the only reason I would ever sit on the floor is to be trampled and licked by them!”